IN-CORE/incore-helm/README.md

 ## ChangeLog

 ### 1.0.4 (not released yet)
-- cors filter is now a list of hosts
+- Cors filter is now a list of hosts
+- Datawolf and playbook added to the chart

 ### 1.0.3
 - Jupyterhub configuration changed: